 Can you?
 Should you?

 I think the most important thing to know about running with PKD is that most people can!
 However, it’s not fully without risk, in part because of the jiggling and shaking your kidneys may experience, which may lead to cyst ruptures.
-To that, the PKD Foundation (USA) states that “sports where impact is minimized” are encouraged, though they note that running is lower on their list of appropriate low-impact sports.
+To that, the PKD Foundation (USA) states that “sports where impact is minimized” are encouraged, though they do include running on their list of appropriate low-impact sports.
 (The UK’s PKD Charity doesn’t mention running either way, but does recommend “brisk walking”.
 See their list of recommended and cautioned-against exercises here.)

 In my personal experience, my doctors have always encouraged my running (yes, even marathons!) because it helps to keep my blood pressure in check and is a great way of staying within a healthy weight range—both of which are great ways to maintain kidney health.
 In addition, my diet tends to be healthier and I generally sleep better when I’m in a good running routine.
 Again, two things that are great for kidney health!